 Additionally, India has been using bamboo to reinforce roads.
 China has been using the crop to build bridges so they can support trucks that weigh more than 16 tonnes.
 On that note, China they are also using the crop in various medicines to treat illnesses like kidney disease and cancer.
 Bamboo is also capable of creating great clothing products.
 The fabric is durable and strong.

 Moreover, it is thermal regulating, breathable, and wicks moisture much better than polyester.
-It will also resist odour and is fast drying to keep you comfortable and dry.
-Bamboo can be used to create bracelets, earrings, necklaces, and other kinds of jewellery, too.
+It will also resist odor and is fast drying to keep you comfortable and dry.
+Bamboo can be used to create bracelets, earrings, necklaces, and other kinds of jewelry, too.